Skip to content

 The growing importance of ESG initiatives

-Our first blog within this series outlined the core challenges currently facing the global petroleum refining industry.
+There are core challenges the global petroleum refining industry is currently facing.
 One of these is the pressing need for industry stakeholders to develop and optimise energy transition projects.

 This presents stakeholders with some immediate obstacles to overcome – notably sourcing and securing renewable fuel feedstocks, such as soybean oil, molasses, tallow, used cooking oil (UCO) and more.